computer-lab/computerlab.io/source/_posts/how-to-start-tracking-the-security-firehose-in-five-minutes.md

 **Formats** Raw Data, Twitter, Web

 The CVE standard defines a universal format for describing vulnerabilities in software and systems.
-MITRE maintains both the standard and a large database of assigned CVE identifiers.
+MITRE maintains both the CVE standard and a large database of assigned CVE identifiers.
 The CVE system has inspired other standards for [scoring](https://www.first.org/cvss) and [reporting](http://www.icasi.org/cvrf) vulnerabilities.
 The federal government provides a convenient interface for searching and visualizing CVEs at the